Click Here Shop at Stormsurf!

 Local Bathymetry

-The effects of nearshore bathymetry (within 5 nmiles of the coast) are not included in the local wave models.
-It would be nice, but on a limited budget we have had to make due with what we could realistically accomplish.
-At a macro level the Wavewatch III does a reasonable job of depicting major oceanic bathymetric features.
-Swell shadows on some of the South Pacific Islands are supported like Tahiti as is the Galapagos Island.
+The effects of nearshore bathymetry (within 5 nmiles of the coast) used to not be included in the local wave models.
+But they are now.
+And as time and budget permits we're going to be building yet closer zoomed-in local models for select high traffic locations in the US. in fact, we've already started this project.
+At a macro level the Wavewatch III now does an excellent job of depicting major oceanic bathymetric features.
+Swell shadows on the South Pacific Islands are supported like Tahiti as is the Galapagos Island using the GSHHS coastline database.
+Still, near shore break to break bathymetry is not supported.
 As you look through various regions keep an eye out for shadowing, and often you be surprised at what you'll find.
 Closer to your break you can assume the surf height depicted on the local charts is the "average" surf height.
 Clearly there are breaks that amplify wave size for long period swells by some factor.
 Using your experience you can simply multiply the surf height depicted on the chart by that factor to get an accurate surf height estimate (normal ranges are 1.0-2.0 times).
 Conversely some breaks will always be less than the surf height depicted.
 The same technique can be used here (0.0 - 0.99 multiplication factor).

 Wave Model Highlights